Together we dedicate

-Highfield Highreach Holidays is a small volunteer-run organisation that provides a week-long residential holiday for children and young adults, aged 8 -16 years old, with a range of learning difficulties, who may also have physical disabilities or medical conditions.
-It allows them to enjoy an incredible week full of memorable experiences in the safe environment of Highfield and Brookham Schools.
-It also provides crucial respite for the families of these children.
+Highfield Highreach Holidays is a volunteer-run organisation providing week-long residential breaks for children and young adults aged 8-16 with learning difficulties, physical disabilities and medical conditions.
+It allows them to enjoy an incredible week full of memorable experiences in the safe environment of Highfield and Brookham School and provides crucial respite for their families.

-The organisation also accommodates those families who cannot afford the high price of many commercial respite care schemes.
-Costs are kept low by raising funds to cover more than 50% of the cost of the holidays, and because all of the staff are volunteers.
+The organisation also accommodates families who can’t afford the high price of many commercial respite-care schemes.
+Costs are kept low by raising funds to cover more than 50% of the cost of the annual holidays, and because all of the staff are volunteers.

-Highfield and Brookham is blessed to be set in 175 acres of glorious South Downs National Park and boasts wonderful facilities and academic success but, at the core of our school and, what makes our heart beat hardest, is the ethos and beliefs that makes us truly unique.
-We teach our pupils to ‘give back’, to be ‘outward looking’ and never is this more tangible than during our extraordinary Highfield Highreach Holiday.
+Highfield and Brookham is blessed to be set in 175 acres of glorious South Downs National Park countryside and boasts wonderful facilities and academic success, but at the core of our school, and what makes our heart beat fastest, are the ethos and beliefs that makes us truly unique.
+We teach our pupils to ‘give back’ and to be ‘outward looking’ – and never is this more tangible than during our extraordinary Highfield Highreach Holiday.